Dvidal7788/DataLynx/README.md

 ###### <li>Will format all column names in the header to be Title Case (i.e first letter of each word capitalized) and will replace '_' (underscore) with ' ' (space).</li>
 ###### <li>Ex: 'first_name' will be changed to 'First Name'.</li>
 ###### <li>Ex: 'employee_id' will be changed to 'Employee ID'.
 NOTE: It was NOT changed to 'Employee Id' in this example, because this function identifies the word 'id' and will capitalize 'D' as well.</li>
+###### <li>DESTRUCTIVE MODE: This function can be run in destructive mode, which will simultaneously change the column name in the header in memory, as well as the header in the opened CSV file.
+You must give yourself CSV write permission, *as well as* set the dataLynx object to destructive mode: `myData.csv_write_permission = true;` `myData.destructive_mode;`.
+(These are both set to false by default.)</li>
 </ul>

 ##### RETURN: